Career in Audiology

 Audiologists work with people who are having problems with hearing or balance.
 They must be supportive of patients and their families.Communication skills:

-Audiologists need to communicate test results, diagnoses, and proposed treatments so that patients clearly understand the situation and options.
+Audiologists need to communicate test results, diagnoses, and propose treatments so that patients clearly understand the situation and options.
 They also may need to work with other healthcare providers and education specialists regarding patient care.Critical-thinking skills:

 Audiologists must concentrate when testing a patient’s hearing and be able to analyze each patient's situation to offer the best treatment.
 They must also be open to providing alternatives plans when patients do not respond to initial treatment.
 Patience: